-Using a dedicated static IP address is considered best practice when ensuring remote access for the workforce via VPN (Virtual Private Network).
-How to get a static IP address?
-What is IP whitelisting?
-What are the typical use cases?
-Let's break this topic down.
+Using a dedicated static IP address is considered best practice when enabling remote access for the workforce via VPN (Virtual Private Network).
+In this article, we will look at how to get a static IP address, what IP whitelisting is, and what the typical use cases are.

-There are two main options how to get a static IP:
+There are two main ways how to obtain a static IP address:

 Therefore, it is reasonable to make your resources available only to known IP addresses (so-called IP whitelisting - see the box above) as part of security controls.

-Without a static IP provided by the VPN service, your users connect with one of ISP’s shared IP addresses that don’t belong into your trusted IP range and don’t uniquely identify them as one of your internal employees.
+Without a static IP VPN, your users connect with one of your ISP’s shared IP addresses that don’t belong to your trusted IP range and don’t uniquely identify them as one of your internal employees.

 Business Cloud VPN typically delivers: